Cightline/pulsecycle/README.md

 # pulsecycle
-A tool written in Rust to switch your audio outputs on Linux.
-This is a rewrite of [switch_stream](https://github.com/Cightline/switch_stream) in Rust.
+A tool to switch your pulseaudio outputs on Linux.
+This is a Rust rewrite of [switch_stream](https://github.com/Cightline/switch_stream).
 This was hastily written after getting tired of Python.

 #### There are 3 main command line options right now.